open-sdsp/spec/README.md

 * You want the data sync updates to be portable without any coupling to the publisher.
 For example, a publisher could publish an update over HTTP, that data could be republished by a 3rd party into a queue, and then later be exposed to another 3rd party over Pub/Sub channels.
 The subscriber should be able to trivially reconstruct the entire data object without any access to the publisher or its systems
 * Optionally, if you are publishing large objects that are unsuitable for the underlying transport due to their size, you have another storage mechanism such as Amazon S3 or Google Cloud Storage

+For more background information on the motivation for this spec, please read the [vendor neutral open approach to decoupled data synchronization article](https://blog.ably.io/a-vendor-neutral-open-approach-to-decoupled-data-synchronization-26d8914cb28b).

 ## Table of contents